Fireworks competitions: World Pyro Olympics

 The World Pyro Olympics are an annual competition amongst the top fireworks companies in the world.
 It is held in Manila, Philippines.
 The event is one of the largest and most intense international fireworks competitions.
 It is run through a period of five consecutive days allowing patrons to experience more of the show.
 Two countries perform each day.
 The host of the event does not participate in the competition but performs a fireworks display on the last night.
 Awards, such as the People's Choice, are given out after the exhibition.
 The crowning of the World Pyro Olympics Champion ends the event.

 Celebration of Light

-The Honda Celebration of Light of Vancouver is an annual musical fireworks competition held every summer over English Bay in Vancouver, British Columbia, Canada since 1990.
-Three companies representing their country perform a twenty-five minute firework display set to music.
+The Honda Celebration of Light of Vancouver was an annual musical fireworks competition held every summer over English Bay in Vancouver, British Columbia, Canada from 1990 to 2025.
+Three companies representing their country performed a twenty-five minute firework display set to music.
 Typically the last Saturday of July, the following Wednesday and the first Saturday of August.
-The fireworks are synchronized to music which is also broadcast over a local radio station.
-Musical concerts, displays and activations entice festival goers to the site early in the day.
+The fireworks were synchronized to music which was also broadcast over a local radio station.
+Musical concerts, displays and activations enticed festival goers to the site early in the day.